 The European Plan for Aviation Safety (6th edition EPAS 2017-2021) provides the list of required safety actions that have been agreed upon at the European level by the different Stakeholders.

 Where suitable, the commitment of EASA expert resources for the projects can be agreed on between the consortia and the Agency prior to the submission of the proposals to the H2020 programme.
-EASA may act a ‘third party’ during the research action.
+EASA may act as third party providing in-kind contributions against payment.

 How to contact us?